futile/scala-2-3-sjs-cross.g8/README.md

 * Scala.js and ScalaJvm cross-compilation using https://github.com/portable-scala/sbt-crossproject
 * Unit-testing with [utest](https://github.com/com-lihaoyi/utest)
 * Improved defaults for sbt through [sbt-tpolecat](https://github.com/typelevel/sbt-tpolecat)
-* A replicable and shared development environment through [nix](https://nixos.org)
+* A replicable and shared development environment through [`nix`][nix]
-* An example project that implements a macro in Scala-2 and scala-3
+* An example project that implements a macro in Scala-2 and Scala-3

 ## Template Properties and Layout